 A professor at the Ohio State University College of Pharmacy is concerned about the lack of post-discharge medication management for patients released from the hospital.
-Patients are not often cognitive of side effects or other drug related reactions that should alert them to problems concerning the medications they have been prescribed.
-Such medication errors can lead to changes such as weight gain for a patient with congestive heart failure that could have significant adverse effects upon the patient’s health.
+Patients are not often cognitive of side effects or other drug-related reactions that should alert them to problems concerning the medications they have been prescribed.
+Such medication errors can lead to changes such as weight gain for a patient with congestive heart failure, which could have significant adverse effects on the patient’s health.

-Without consistent follow-up concerning the various effects of medication use following hospitalization, the frequent result is the patient’s readmission to the hospital which likely could have been avoided.
-Approximately 20 percent of Medicare patients are readmitted to the hospital within 30-days of release, and this is generally due to the negative effects of a prescribed medication.
+Without consistent follow-up concerning the various effects of medication use following hospitalization, the frequent result is the patient’s readmission to the hospital, which likely could have been avoided.
+Approximately 20 percent of Medicare patients are readmitted to the hospital within 30 days of release, and this is generally due to the negative effects of prescribed medication.

 Source: Pharmacy Practice News, “Programs Bridge Gap In Care Between The Hospital and Home,” by Steve Frandzel, Jan.
 2012